-The Bookstore is located at the main entrance of the Student Center, Building H. Visit us online at bookstore.frederick.edu for the most current information on store hours, course material requirements, and buyback.
+The Bookstore is located at the main entrance of the Student Center.
+Visit us online at bookstore.frederick.edu for the most current information on store hours, course material requirements, and buyback.
 In addition to in store pickup of online orders, smart locker pickup in the Student Center lobby and ship to address are available.
+You may also visit us in person for help placing course material orders at our convenient self service kiosks.